 Glycopyrrolate can cause a life-threatening narrowing of the airways called paradoxical bronchospasm.
 If this occurs the condition should be treated immediately with an inhaled, short-acting bronchodilator, and glycopyrrolate should be discontinued immediately.
 In that event, consult your physician about alternative therapy.2,4

 Seebri Neohaler is administered twice a day.
 The 15.6 mcg Seebri capsule of powder is used for oral inhalation only with the Neohaler inhaler device.
-It should be taken at the same time each day, 1 vial in the morning and 1 vial in the evening.
+It should be taken at the same time each day, 1 capsule inhaled in the morning and 1 capsule inhaled in the evening.
 Seebri capsules come in a blister pack and should be removed immediately before use with Neohaler.
 To keep your Neohaler device clean, wipe the mouthpiece inside and outside with a dry cloth.
 Keep the inhaler dry.3,4

 Lonhala Magnair is administered twice a day.
 The 25 mcg/mL Lonhala vials should be used only with the Magnair inhaler device.
 It should be taken at the same time each day, 1 vial in the morning and 1 vial in the evening.
 The vials should remain in their foil pouch, and only removed immediately before use.1,2

 No dosage adjustment is required for geriatric patients, patients with mild and moderate hepatic impairment, or patients with mild-to-moderate renal impairment.
 It has not been studied in patients with severe renal or hepatic impairment.3,4

 It is not recommended to use either Seebri Neohaler or Lonhala Magnair more than the prescribed usage.
 Increasing the frequency of administration can cause some patients to experience an increased risk of side effects associated with higher doses.1,2,3,4

 For more details, read the full prescribing information of Seebri Neohaler and Lonhala Magnair.